lechnerc77/azd-compatibility-azure-function/README.md

 Let us first take a look at the `main.bicep` and the `main.parameters.bicep` files:

-- The `main.parameters.bicep` remains unchanged
+- The `main.parameters.bicep` can be left as is.
+No changes required even in the new setup.
 - The `main.bicep` gets a small change as a consequence to the change of the parameters of the `resources.bicep` file.
-The `tags` have gone and the `environment` is now part of the parameters.
-They look like this:
+The parameter `tags` has gone and the parameter `environment` is new member of the parameters:

    ```bicep
    module resources 'resources.bicep' = {